ldeng7/matrics/README.md

-### Requirements
+### Minimum Requirements

-- Windows 7 64-bit or higher 64-bit
+- Windows 7 64-bit or Linux 64-bit
-- Nvidia GPU with compute capability 3.0 or higher
+- Nvidia GPU and driver with compute capability 3.0

 for building the dynamic library:

-- CUDA SDK 6 or higher
+- CUDA SDK 6
+- Supported MSVC or GC with the CUDA SDK